Frijol/climate-change/notes/energy/tidal.md

 - Stable underwater site for installation [Helston]
 - Typically sunk 20-30 meters, anywhere with a strong tidal flow [Helston]
 - Environmental disturbances should be minimal [Helston]
+- Locations of old tidal mills may be good turbine sites [Charlier, 79][Charlier]

 ### Turbine design